 Be warned the video of Tyree Carroll being beaten is graphic and may be disturbing to some viewers.

-If you or someone you love was a victim of excessive force at the hands of the Philadelphia Police Department, police brutality lawyer Lloyd Long can help.
+If you or someone you love was a victim of excessive force at the hands of the Philadelphia Police Department or were arrested for attacking back, Philadelphia lawyer for assault on police Lloyd Long can help.
 We take an aggressive approach and leave no stone unturned during our investigations.
 If your rights were violated by the police, you may be entitled to compensation for your injuries, pain, and suffering.
 Don’t worry if you have lots of questions or aren’t sure where to start – that’s what we’re here for.